ClickCease

 An offshore asset protection trust is an effective tool for protecting assets from future lawsuits and potential creditors.
 A trust is established under the laws of a foreign country and managed by a professional trustee not subject to the jurisdiction of the settlor’s home country.

-An offshore asset protection trust can provide peace of mind to people whose wealth makes them vulnerable to legal threats, like physicians, business owners, and entrepreneurs.
+An offshore asset protection trust can provide peace of mind to people whose wealth makes them vulnerable to legal threats, such as physicians, business owners, and entrepreneurs.

 Ultimately, the enemy of all wealth-builders is risk.
 Risk of legal threats multiply as the amount of wealth increases.
 Wealth can attract unwanted attention, and people can see success as a target.
 Offshore asset protection trust are a practical and effective strategy to protect assets.